 The Metal Stringer Staircase

-The metal stair stringers are a common floating stair that can really vary in look.
+The steel stair stringers are a common floating stair that can really vary in look.
 Small metal stringers like this one from Lowes, or robust metal stringers like ours here show the real variance in metal stringers.

 Good engineering is what separates the cheaper models to the more expensive.
 In order to provide the best modern look for your home, engineers have to create a system that balances reduction and support.
 When done correctly the metal stringer staircase can look unbelievable.
 However, while the lower end may meet the need, it rarely gives you the modern look you want.